 State Rep. Gina Calanni of Katy filed a bill that would allow the department to hire its own commercial truck enforcement officer.
-Generally, certified commercial motor vehicle enforcement officers are only permitted for larger cities or at the state level.
-However, with several truck yards either in the city or at the border of the city, Katy’s roadways are filled with tractor-trailers, many of which are overweight.
-All the commercial motor vehicle traffic has resulted in damage to the roads, damage to street signs, and too many accidents with other motor vehicles.
+Generally, certified commercial vehicle enforcement officers are only permitted for larger cities or at the state level.
+However, with several truck yards either in the city or at its borders, Katy’s roadways are filled with tractor-trailers, many of which are overloaded.

-National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer
+Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer

-What Makes Commercial Trucks so Dangerous?
+What Makes Commercial Trucks Dangerous?

 - Enhanced licensing requirements.
 Truck drivers are required to obtain a commercial driver’s license (CDL) to operate a tractor-trailer.